pwilthew/Practical-Cybersecurity/NetworkForensics/README.md

-As a MITM, the attacker intercepted several packets, and although we do not have the evidence to prove that he or she intercepted the specific packet with the authentication credentials to the web server, we know that it happened because there is evidence to the fact that he or she was able to authenticate with the corrent credentials.
+As a MITM, the attacker intercepted several packets, and although we do not have the evidence to prove that he or she intercepted the specific packet with the authentication credentials to the web server, we know that it happened because there is evidence to the fact that he or she was able to authenticate with the correct credentials.

 ```